Code-Institute-Submissions/Milestone-Project-One-22/README.md

 # The Dolmen Website

 This is a website to advertise The Dolmen, a band based in the South West of England.
-It will appeal to new and current fans who would like to keep up to date or get familiar with The Dolmen
+It will appeal to new and current fans who would like to keep up to date or get familiar with The Dolmen.

 # UX